privacy-tech-lab/privacy-pioneer/README.md

 # integrated-privacy-analysis

-The idea of this project is to create a browser extension for web users that analyzes and visualizes interesting privacy facts of HTTP requests and related website behavior.
+The idea of this project is to create a browser extension that helps users to understand the privacy implications of their visit to websites.
 For example, the following URL-encoded string contains the latitude and longitude of a device:

 > https%3A%2F%2Fwww.example.com%2Flocation%3Flat%3D32.715736%26lon%3D%20-117.161087

-If such a string is sent via an HTTP POST request, it can be concluded that a site is collecting location information.
-Observing such behaviors, a privacy label of a site could be created.
+If such a string is sent via an HTTP POST request, it can be concluded that a site is collecting location information from a user.
+Observing such behaviors, a privacy label of a site could be created to help the user get a better understanding of their privacy.

-The crucial point here is that by examining HTTP requests we are able to find out what information concretely is stored on a server.
-Usually, we only observe:

-1. the container of information (e.g., we see a cookie but do not know which information is contained in the cookie)
-2. know a third party but do not know which information it receives
-3. only see a permission use but do not know whether information is actually transimitted to a server

-None of the existing tools really answers these questions.

 ## Development